 Circuit of The Americas was designed by Hermann Tilke.
 It takes a number of features inspired by classic racing tracks, such as the complex between turns three and seven, which is based on Silverstone’s legendary Maggotts-Becketts- Chapel complex, while turns sixteen, seventeen and eighteen are reminiscent of Istanbul’s famous turn eight.

-Circuit of the Americas holds a contract to host the U.S. Grand Prix until 2026.
+Circuit of The Americas holds a contract to host the U.S. Grand Prix until 2026.
 In 2022, Miami also hosted its first Grand Prix, with the Miami Grand Prix taking place around the Hard Rock Stadium.
-There is another new American race on the calendar in 2023 – the Las Vegas Grand Prix, scheduled to take place as the penultimate round of the championship in November.
+There was another new American race on the calendar in 2023 – the Las Vegas Grand Prix, which took place as the penultimate round of the championship in November.

 LEARN MORE ABOUT CIRCUIT OF THE AMERICAS